Long-lived multilevel coherences and spin-1 dynamics encoded in the rotational states of ultracold molecules: Methods

-However, the light then passes through several polarisation-dependent optics before the molecules: two large dichroic mirrors (to overlap the magic-wavelength tweezers with the other tweezers in our apparatus \cite{Brooks21,Ruttley2024Enhanced}), a large mirror beneath the objective lens, the objective lens itself, and the glass of the vacuum chamber.
-Additionally, the traps in the array have slightly different angles of incidence onto the lenses in the optical setup.
-Therefore, we expect that the polarisation angle at the molecules ($\beta$) could be slightly different to our measured value.
-Additionally, we expect there could be a small polarisation gradient across the array, as observed in similar experiments~\cite{ammenwerth2024realizationfasttriplemagicalloptical}.
-We neglect small changes in polarisation caused by the tight focussing of the tweezers \cite{Spence22,Kaufman2012,Thompson2013,Albrecht2016}.
+The linear polarisation of the tweezers is set by a polariser prior to the AOM and zero-order half-wave plate after it.
+The light is subsequently affected by several polarisation-dependent optics: an expansion telescope, three large mirrors, the objective lens, and the glass of the vacuum chamber.
+Therefore, we expect that the polarisation $\beta$ at the molecules could be slightly different to our desired value.
+Further, there could be a small polarisation gradient across the array, as observed in similar experiments~\cite{ammenwerth2024realizationfasttriplemagicalloptical}.
 For each measured transition, the polarisation remains constant and any resulting error is systematic.
-The estimated magnitude of these systematic deviations are discussed later.\\
+When fitting transition frequency data $f$ to the model of Eq.~\eqref{eq:light-shift-fit-equation}, we fit each tweezer trap separately, and quote the values and errors of the extracted parameters as the mean and standard deviation over the traps.
+From these fits, we estimate there is a tweezer-to-tweezer polarisation shift of $\sim1\degree$.

-{\it Driving rotational transitions.} We drive transitions between rotational states in the ground manifold $(X^1\Sigma^+,v=0)$ with microwave radiation \cite{Ruttley2024Enhanced}.
+We drive transitions between rotational states in the ground manifold $(X^1\Sigma^+,v=0)$ with microwave radiation emitted from a dipole Wi-Fi antenna \cite{Ruttley2024Enhanced}.
 Allowed electric-dipole transitions are those that satisfy $\left|\Delta N\right| = \pm 1$ and $\left|\Delta M_N\right| \le 1$.
-We drive all the transitions studied using a dipole Wi-Fi antenna which is mounted outside the vacuum chamber.
-Magnetic-field coils around the vacuum chamber mean that we do not have good control of the microwave polarisation at the molecules.
-Therefore, to prevent unwanted off-resonant driving of other hyperfine transitions, we limit the microwave Rabi frequencies to $\sim10$\,kHz.
-We are then able to coherently transfer molecules from the absolute ground state $(0,0)$ to the excited rotational states $(1,1)$ and $(2,2)$.\\
+To prevent off-resonant driving of undesired hyperfine transitions, we limit the microwave Rabi frequencies to $\sim10$\,kHz.